stefan-bergstein/manuela-visual-inspection/docs/runtime.md

 NAME        URL                                                                                  READY   REASON dashboard   http://dashboard-manuela-visual-inspection.apps.ocp5.stormshift.coe.muc.redhat.com   True
 ```
-NOTE: Ensure you're requesting the dashboard through HTTP and not HTTPS.
+NOTE: Depending on your TLS configuration, ensure you're requesting the dashboard through HTTP and not HTTPS.

 Click on the Dashboard URL and navigate to `Automated Visual Inspection`: